swetadash0610/bitBucker/README.md

 `Contributions for Hacktoberfest 2020 are welcome 🎉🎉`

-Please refer to the project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

  1. **Fork** the repo on GitHub
  2. **Clone** the projet to your own machine